kchapelier/wavefunctioncollapse/README.md

 ## TODO

 - Document OverlappingModel.
-- Check why the "Chess" example is not working in the demo.
-- Add MIT license.
 - Implement an iterative API on OverlappingModel (+ demo).
 - Port SimpleTiledModel.
 - Implement an iterative API on SimpleTiledModel (+ demo).